 That’s just a few of many testimonials.
 Why do I have them?
 Why have I worked since 1999 as a freelance writer?

 I’ve thought a lot about those questions.
 First, luck has played a role, no doubt.
-Then these two words: passion and service.
+Then it's about these two words: passion and service.

 I like to think my passion shows up in my work.
 I care.
-If I didn’t, I wouldn’t have been able to last 20 years.
-And service, for whatever reason, comes naturally to me.
+If I didn’t, I couldn’t have lasted 20 years.
+And service comes naturally to me.
 Deadlines are sacred (I’ve never missed a single one).
 To me, working as a freelance writer is a business – a service business.
 I do all I can to exceed my clients’ expectations.

 Here are a few bullet points about me: